-The cost of living and the cost of doing business: supporting you
+The cost of doing business: supporting you

 Running your commercial fleet efficiently or even better change to low-emission transport